VivianRiver/ExpressForms/README.md

 ============

+ExpressForms-0.8.3 fixes a few bugs in the autocomplete for the text filter.

+***

 I haven't been updating this file regularly, so I missed a few minor revisions.
 ExpressForms-0.8.1, released October 7, 2013, fixes an issue where the ExpressFormsDropDownList doesn't default to the current value for a record.